schuyler-w/CS549Project/README.md

 Example: `python test_partial_data.py 0.1 gtsrb model.keras classification_report.txt`

-Where `data_directory` is the directory where the dataset is stored, `filename.type` is the name of the file where the model will be saved, `classification_report.txt` is the name of the file where the performance metrics will be saved, and `percentage` is the percentage of data to use for training.
+Where `percentage` is the percentage of data to use for training, `data_directory` is the directory where the dataset is stored, `filename.type` is the name of the file where the model will be saved, and `metric_report.txt` is the name of the file where the performance metrics will be saved.

 Default `percentage` is 50% of the data.